hoargroup/stationsweRegression/README.md

 - the statistical model from the paper was upgraded from a step-wise linear regression to an elastic-net linear regression. in short, this means that all the predictor variables get used rather than dropping the variables with the lowest predictive ability or because of multicollinearity.

+**NB** v0.3 provided the ability to simulate SWE in California using CDEC stations!

 install with `devtools::install_github("hoargroup/stationsweRegression", build_vignettes = TRUE)`

 Please read the vignettes for details regarding use of the package.
 These can be read from this github repository or from R with `browseVignettes("stationsweRegression")`.